Traveling to the Philippines? Voltage, Plug Adapters, and Charging Your iPhone Explained

 Australia 230V Type I Yes (plug adapter required)

-As mentioned above, the Philippines operates on 220V, unlike the 110V~120V used in the U.S. and Canada.
+As mentioned above, the Philippines operates on 220V, unlike the 110–120V standard used in the U.S. and Canada.
 Fortunately, most modern electronic devices come with built-in power adapters or chargers that can handle a wide voltage range.

-Once you locate the converter, check the voltage range printed on it.
-The text is often incredibly small, so be sure to look closely.
+Once you locate it, check the input voltage range printed on the adapter.
+The text is often incredibly small, so take a close look.

-We also brought along a Panasonic GX85 camera to Boracay, and its included charger also supports 110V~240V, so it worked perfectly fine without any additional equipment.
+We also brought a Panasonic GX85 mirrorless camera to Boracay, and its charger supports 110–240V, so it worked perfectly fine without any additional equipment.

 Small Appliances Beyond Phones and Laptops

 What about other small electronics like curling irons, hair dryers, or straighteners?
-These devices usually draw a lot of power, and if they don’t support dual voltage, plugging them into a 220V outlet could lead to instant damage.
+These devices usually draw significantly more power, and if they don’t support dual voltage, plugging them into a 220V outlet can result in immediate damage.

-That’s why it’s important to check if your appliance has an international voltage switch or clearly states compatibility with 220V.
-If not, it’s better to leave it at home.
+That’s why it’s important to check whether your appliance has an international voltage switch or clearly states compatibility with 220V.
+If not, it’s generally better to leave it at home.

-You can always buy one locally after arriving, or—if you travel often—invest in a travel-friendly model that supports worldwide voltage.
+You can always buy a compatible model locally after arrival, or—if you travel frequently—invest in a travel-friendly appliance designed for worldwide voltage.

-Most standard hotel rooms in popular tourist areas will provide a basic hair dryer.
-They’re usually not high-end (we’ve never come across one that really impressed us), but they’ll dry your hair just fine.
-Unless you're very particular, you can probably skip bringing your own.
+Most standard hotel rooms in popular tourist areas provide a basic hair dryer.
+They’re usually not high-end (we’ve yet to encounter one that truly impressed us), but they get the job done.
+Unless you’re particularly picky, bringing your own is often unnecessary.

 Final Tips for Using Electronics in the Philippines